Hacker News

 I agree with dang that the Bloomberg article is more useful than the report itself, but the moderation action does not seem to be in line with the actual guidelines.

-6 hours ago by dang
+4 years ago by dang

 > Maybe if you change a post link from the original source, also link the source back in the comments